noncent/instagram-data-scraper/README.md

-## :star: Instagram-Super-Scraper V 2.6 (Dev) - Last Updated : 19 August 2019
+## :star: Instagram-Super-Scraper V 2.6 (Beta) - Last Updated : 19 August 2019
 ---

-## 💯 Now, we have [Online DEMO](https://dev.techcorpasia.com/instagram-data-scraper/) to use Instagram Data Scraper.
+## 💯 [Online DEMO](https://dev.techcorpasia.com/instagram-data-scraper/) to use Instagram Data Scraper (#Hashtag & @Account Search).
 ---

-## [x] As promised @useraccount search now available.
+## [x] As promised @useraccount search is now available.
 You have to set your own Instagram session ID to pull account search.
 You can follow the instructions to get SESSION ID

 ---

 ##  :see_no_evil: What...
-Instagram Super Scraper DO?
+Instagram Super Scraper does?

 Instagram Super Scraper is a PHP script which takes http://www.instagram/user-name/ as input and returns all information related to user e.g. likes, comments, post count, images, likes on images etc...
 Currently only User Name, Biography, Followers,